terminalcloud/apps/docs/osclass.md

 ## Usage

-Just spin-up your container based on this snapshot and click over the "Osclas Admin Site" link to start customizing your Osclass site.
+Just spin-up your container based on this snapshot and click to the "Osclas Admin Site" link to start customizing your Osclass site.
-To see the public frontend site click over the "Osclass Public Pass"
+To see the public frontend site click to the "Osclass Public Pass"

 Login with your admin credentials and start using  Magento CMS.